-Once a goal is met, writing it down and checking it off can be a very powerful tool to help an athlete build their self-confidence and feel ready to tackle the next one.
+Once a goal is met, writing it down and checking it off can be a potent tool to help any athlete build their self-confidence and feel ready to tackle the next one.
 This is because it sets a clear picture of achievements, which can serve as a reminder to athletes of how well they have done so far.

 Routine and Practice

 As humans, we love routine – our brains are wired to get into regular routines, whether that be the time that we get up in the morning and go to sleep at night, or in the case of athletes, routines for practice and preparation.
-Whilst some athletes, however, are not overly affected by routine, others can have various superstitions which mean that they end up obsessively following various patterns and routines both before, during and after the competition.
+Whilst some athletes, however, are not overly affected by routine, others can have various superstitions which means that they end up obsessively following various patterns, and routines both before, during, and after the competition.

 When it comes to athletic performance, visualising success can go a long way in helping an athlete to achieve their goals and get the results that they want.
 If you are using betting offers in the UK, including a range of free bets and bonuses, to back a particular athlete or sportsperson, then it is a good idea to find one who regularly visualises themselves as a winner, since this is a very powerful psychological tool that can often lead to success.
 This is because when an athlete can visualise themselves doing well and achieving what they set out to, it will become much easier for them to accomplish their tasks when in the physical environment.

-Preparing the body is important for athletes to succeed, but the right mind-set is also needed to be a winner.
+Preparing the body is vital for athletes to succeed, but the right mindset is also needed to be a winner.

 About the Author